 Nursing Home Negligence

-Nursing home abuse is a pervasive problem in this country and in Massachusetts.
-It is tragic that that a facility to whom we trust will take care of our loved ones in their final days often fails to properly care for its residents and in some cases, is grossly negligent in how it treats members of our family.
+Nursing home abuse is a widespread problem in this country and particularly in Massachusetts.
+It is tragic that a facility to whom we trust will take care of our loved ones in their final days often fails to properly care for its residents and in some cases, is grossly negligent in how it treats members of our family

-Estimates are that up to one-third of all nursing home facilities have some kind of state or federal regulatory violation.
+Experts estimate that up to one-third of all nursing home facilities have had some kind of state or federal regulatory violation.
 With the baby boom generation quickly entering its elderly years, the population of nursing home residents is expected to soar in the next few years.

 Examples of Nursing Home Neglect and Abuse